TimurIbr/fizzbuzz/README.md

 # fizzbuzz
-DESCRIPTION
+#DESCRIPTION:

 	This is a task from class.

 Task: